Historic Quebec City

 02. L’affaire est Ketchup

-Meaning “it’s all good”, this homegrown restaurant has all the local charismatic charm.
-Once known as Quebec City’s best kept secret, this unique dining experience was quickly discovered and praised by the late Anthony Bourdain.
-With classic comfort food served to only 26 people a night, this is the place for a one-of-a-kind meal.
+Meaning “all is well,” this local restaurant is full of charm and character.
+Once considered Quebec’s best-kept secret, this unique dining experience was quickly discovered and praised by the late Anthony Bourdain.
+With classic comfort dishes served to only 26 guests per night, it’s the perfect spot for an extraordinary meal.

 • Oysters on a half-shell on ice